sgoeschl/java-image-processing-survival-guide/README.md

 ## 4. Convert Image Formats to JPEG

+[I think the we should promote using the ImageIO API over JAI :-)]

-The heavy lifting of image format conversion is provided by the Java Advanced Image (JAI) API - "The Java Advanced Imaging API provides a set of object-oriented interfaces that support a simple, high-level programming model which lets you manipulate images easily" (http://www.oracle.com/technetwork/java/javase/tech/jai-142803.html).
+-The heavy lifting of image format conversion is provided by the Java Advanced Image (JAI) API - "The Java Advanced Imaging API provides a set of object-oriented interfaces that support a simple, high-level programming model which lets you manipulate images easily"- (http://www.oracle.com/technetwork/java/javase/tech/jai-142803.html).

+The heavy lifting of image format conversion is provided by the Java ImageIO API (the javax.imageio package).

+"This package contains the basic classes and interfaces for describing the contents of image files, including metadata and thumbnails (IIOImage); for controlling the image reading process (ImageReader, ImageReadParam, and ImageTypeSpecifier) and image writing process (ImageWriter and ImageWriteParam); for performing transcoding between formats (ImageTranscoder), and for reporting errors (IIOException)." (http://docs.oracle.com/javase/7/docs/api/javax/imageio/package-summary.html#package_description)

-* TIFF is not supported transparently using Java ImageIO
+* TIFF is not supported out of the box using Java ImageIO

+This is where JAI comes in.
+Supports many TIFF flavors, but requires native libraries installed to do so.
+The fall-back Java version is limitted.

+* Many JPEGs can't be out of the box read using ImageIO

+JAI has some extra support, but many JPEG images can't be read using JAI either.
+Requires native libraries.

 ## 5. Scaling Images Efficiently